beykyle/CGMF/README.md

 # later, we can load them back into memory
 hist2 = Histories.load("histories.npy")
 ```

-we can even run in parallel, for example, by using `mpi4py`.
+When we do do disk I/O by calling `Histories.load/save`, we make use of `numpy.load/save` under the hood for speed and minial disk usage.
+We can even run in parallel, for example, by using `mpi4py`.
 First, create a script called `run_cgmf.py`:
 ```python
 from pyCGMF import CGMF_Input, run from CGMFtk import Histories